Spectacled caiman: Hunting and diet

 Usually hunting at night, the diet of the spectacled caiman varies seasonally.
 During the wet season, it primarily eats snails and freshwater crabs, while it mostly eats fish in the dry season.
 Smaller specimens tend to eat more insects and freshwater shrimp, while larger ones more frequently consume mammals and fish.
-Overall, the most common animals in this species' diet are crabs, fish, mammals, and snails.
-Other animals that have been known to be a part of its diet include amphibians, arachnids, birds, myriapods, and reptiles (lizards, snakes, and turtles).
+Overall, the most common animals in this species' diet are crabs, other crustaceans, fish, mammals, snails and other molluscs.
+Other animals that have been known to be a part of its diet include amphibians, arachnids, birds, myriapods, reptiles (lizards, snakes, and turtles), and small mammals.
 Older animals are capable of taking larger, mammalian prey (e.g. wild pigs).
-Cannibalism has been reported under such conditions.
+As conditions become drier, caimans can stop feeding, although cannibalism has been reported under such conditions as well.
 It has also been known to eat plant matter; in a study of this species in Puerto Rico, about 55% of adult specimens had plants in their diet, primarily grass and seeds.
 About 8% of adults and 6% of juveniles in the study had gastroliths in their stomach as well.
 Although the species has been suggested to control piranha populations, piranhas have not been found to be a normal diet component, unlike the yacare caiman.
 According to the Crocodilian Species List, it is probably a generalist species, being able to adapt to a variety of prey.